Master of Health Care Administration

 Description and Outcomes

-The Master of Health Care Administration program could prepare you to pursue a variety of career opportunities within the health care industry.
+The Master of Health Care Administration program prepares you for leadership and management career opportunities within the health care industry.
 The program's curriculum is designed to satisfy your intellectual curiosity by building on your current knowledge and skills.
-In addition, you will study overall concepts, values, research methods, and applications that could assist you as you prepare for leadership positions in health care administration within local, state, or federal government or in private industry.
-Core curriculum topics include: health care administration; organizational development; leadership; health care finance and economics, law, and statistics; human resources; health care operations and quality assessment; health policy, ethics, and marketing; health information management; and community health assessment.
+You will study overall concepts, values, research methods, and applications relevant to health care administration within local, state, or federal government and in private industry.

 Program Length